Lee Roberts (basketball)

-Lee Roberts (born February 10, 1987) is an American professional basketball player.
+Lee Roberts (born February 10, 1987) is an American professional basketball player for the East Perth Eagles of the NBL1 West.
 He played college basketball for the Findlay Oilers between 2005 and 2009, where he won an NCAA Division II national championship as a senior.
-Since 2011, Roberts has had consistent yearly stints in the NBL1 West in Australia.
-He has also consistently played seasons in South America since 2012.
+Since 2011, Roberts has had consistent yearly stints in the State Basketball League (SBL) / NBL1 West in Australia.
+He also consistently played seasons in South America between 2012 and 2024.

+In 2017, Roberts helped the Perth Redbacks win the SBL championship while earning grand final MVP honors.
+He has also won championships in the Argentinian TNA (2013), Israeli National League (2017), and Uruguayan League (2020).

 Early life

 Roberts was born in Seattle, Washington to army parents.
 He lived in Seattle for seven years before moving to Alaska, where he spent 2½ years before to moving to Cleveland, Ohio.
 He attended middle school and high school in the Cleveland area, as he played basketball for Midpark High School in Middleburg Heights.
 He received recognition playing for Midpark; in 2014, Roberts said "I was actually recruited for high jump, I was waiting for a couple of schools to ask about basketball and then Findlay offered me a full scholarship.
 I went to visit them and I was sold."